A Survey of Protocol Fuzzing: Protocol Fuzzing Overview

 \textbf{Executor.} In pursuit of an ideal executor for protocol fuzzing, contemporary research has concentrated on two critical aspects: \textit{Efficient Execution} and \textit{Runtime Information Extraction}.
 The former explores the development of an efficient, automated, and scalable testing environment, enhancing the execution of protocol testing.
 The latter focuses on creating an analysis environment that extracts essential runtime information, thereby informing and improving the input generation and bug detection processes.

-\textbf{Bug collector.} The primary objective of the bug collector component is to enhance both the variety of detected bug types and the accuracy of these detections.
-The component is finely tuned to meticulously identify a broad spectrum of vulnerabilities, ranging from \textit{memory-safety bugs} like buffer overflows to more subtle \textit{non-memory-safety} bugs such as logic errors and specification violation.
+\textbf{Bug collector.} The primary objective of the bug collector component is twofold: to increase the diversity of bug types it can detect and to enhance the accuracy of these detections.
+The component is finely tuned to meticulously identify a broad spectrum of vulnerabilities, ranging from \textit{memory-safety bugs} like buffer overflows to more subtle \textit{non-memory-safety} bugs such as logic errors and specification \newnote{violations}.